jaylaprade/createLab/README.md

 # Scripts for managing CS class labs

-createLab.sh: This is a simple script for creating labs from a simple template.
+**createLab.sh**: This is a simple script for creating labs from a simple template.
 It does the following:
 -  Creates a directory for the labname
 -  Copies your template files into the directory